HaoZeke/grimoire/src/content/flash-fiction/cracks.md

 *Misery.*

-It has probably already began.
+It has probably already begun.
 My living embalming.
 My memories pickled safely.
 My organs protected against the ravages of times below the cracked mosaic of reality.